BhardwajShashwat/Tic_Tac_Toe-Bot/README.md

  Instructions to run the bot

     1) To run the bot execute the command "python simulator.py".
-    2) Choose from the list of options and run the command "python simulator.py "
+    2) Choose from the list of options, to play against the desired bot.
+    3) Type coordinates and press enter to make a move